Who: You ☺️

 Go Vegan Because Chickens Aren’t Ours to Eat

 Veganuary is a great excuse to begin leaving the most abused animals on the planet—chickens—off your plate.
 They’re curious animals who care about their families, demonstrate self-control, and worry about the future.
 Mother chickens love their babies, even before they hatch—hens have been known to cluck softly to their chicks while sitting on the eggs, and the babies chirp back to their mother and to each other from inside the shells.
-(This happens when hens aren’t used for eggs—because regardless of “cage-free,” “pasture raised,” or “organic“ labels, hens used for eggs are eventually killed and male chicks are ground up alive.)
+(This happens when hens aren’t used for eggs—because regardless of “cage-free,” “pasture raised,” or “organic” labels, hens used for eggs are eventually killed and male chicks are ground up alive.)
 All these traits are reminiscent of humans and other animals, and they demonstrate that chickens are not here for us to eat.
-And in the era of KFC Beyond Fried Chicken, Jack in the Box Unchicken Sandwiches, and too many freezer-aisle vegan chicken wing options to count, it’s no inconvenience to leave them in peace.
+And in the era of KFC Beyond Fried Chicken, Panda Express Beyond the Original Orange Chicken, and too many freezer-aisle vegan chicken wing options to count, it’s no inconvenience to leave them in peace.

 Go Vegan for Turkeys, Who Aren’t Centerpieces